farag2/Sophia-Script-for-Windows/Wrapper/README.md

 # How to translate UI into another language

 UPDATE: Adding languages is user created now.
 Copy and translate the `en-US` folder files in `Localizations` to your language.
 You also need to translate the `tag.json` from either the `ru-RU` or `de-DE` folders in `Localizations` to your language.
 Edit the `wrapper_localizations.json` file to add the language entry with control sizing.

-# How to Use

-Download both the `Wrapper` and `Sophia Script for Windows` zip files.
-Unzip all both files.
-Import the `Sophia.ps1` preset file from script folder to import settings and to get the path for files to run.
-If you do not import `Sophia.ps1` then you can not run directly the PowerShell script you create and all controls in Wrapper are disabled.